Open

 Daniel Shuchman

-Daniel Shuchman is the former long-term Chairman of the Board of the Foundation for Individual Rights in Education (FIRE), the pre-eminent nonprofit dedicated to defending free speech on campus.
+Daniel Shuchman is the former longterm chairman of the board of the Foundation for Individual Rights in Education (FIRE), the pre-eminent nonprofit dedicated to defending free speech on campus.
 He is also fund manager at MSD Partners, L.P., a New York-based investment firm.
-A graduate of the University of Pennsylvania, Daniel has been published in The Wall Street Journal, Forbes, and The Harvard Journal of Law and Public Policy.
+A graduate of the University of Pennsylvania, Shuchman has been published in the Wall Street Journal, Forbes, and the Harvard Journal of Law and Public Policy.
 He lives in New York City with his wife and two children.

 Gregory D. Shufro

-Gregory D. Shufro is a Principal & Senior Financial Advisor at Shufro Rose.
+Gregory D. Shufro is a principal & senior financial advisor at Shufro Rose.
 Prior to joining Shufro Rose, he was an attorney at Seward & Kissel LLP and Loeb & Loeb LLP.
-He currently serves as a Vice President of the board of The Child Center of New York, an organization that serves over 35,000 at-risk children and families each year through early childhood education, behavioral health, integrated care, prevention services and youth development programs.
-He is a member of the Advisory Board for Andover Bread Loaf, a program whose mission is to promote literacy and educational revitalization through the lens of social justice in the most under-resourced communities and school systems around the world, particularly in U.S. urban communities and public schools.
-He serves as a member of the Board of Trustees of the Jewish Center of the Hamptons.
+He serves as a vice president of the board of the Child Center of New York, an organization that serves over 35,000 at-risk children and families each year through early childhood education, behavioral health, integrated care, prevention services, and youth development programs.
+He is a member of the advisory board for Andover Bread Loaf, a program whose mission is to promote literacy and educational revitalization through the lens of social justice in the most under-resourced communities and school systems around the world, particularly in U.S. urban communities and public schools.
+He is a member of the board of trustees of the Jewish Center of the Hamptons.
 He received his B.A. in English from the University of Pennsylvania in 1991 and his J.D. from Fordham University School of Law in 1997.

 Susan M. Steinhardt